Police Rescue: Pilot movie

 In mid-1989, Southern Star Xanadu broadcast the pilot episode of Police Rescue via the Australian Broadcasting Corporation.
-The 90-minute telemovie established the background of the protagonist of the series, Sergeant "Mickey" McClintock.
+The 90-minute telemovie established the background of the protagonist of the series, Sergeant "Mickey" McClintock (Gary Sweet).
 Several issues were raised in the pilot, such as women's discrimination, sexism and street violence.
-The plot evolved around the entrance of the first woman member to the Police Rescue Squad, Constable Georgia Rattray and then the search for a missing boy in Sydney's sewer system.
+The plot evolved around the entrance of the first woman member to the Police Rescue Squad, Constable Georgia Rattray (Sonia Todd) and then the search for a missing boy in Sydney's sewer system.

 Season 1 (1991)

 The telemovie was well received and spawned the series of Police Rescue, which carried on shortly after the pilot.